Deaf-Blind Services

 Deaf-Blind Organizations

-Support Service Provider (SSP) Program
+Support Service Provider Program

 Support Service Providers (SSP) are specially trained professionals who enable people with combined vision and hearing loss to access their environment and make informed decisions.